Skip to main content

 Technical SEO Guide

-Problematic URL
+Problematic URL with params

 /products?cat=shoes&color=red&size=9&brand=nike&sort=price&page=2&ref=search

-Optimized URL
+Optimized URL (no query params)

 /shoes/red-nike-size-9/